 Where to Buy Legal Weed in Las Vegas

 So if you (or a friend) has a private home, great.
 Light one up.
 Some Airbnb rentals are 420-friendly (and a few even market themselves around it), but be clear on policies in advance.
 Stinking up somebody's house without permission is bad form.
-Obviously, vapes, edibles, and other non-smoking forms of consumption are more discreet.
-Just be aware of the law, use your best judgement, and take advantage of public transportation when high.
-Uber and Lyft are everywhere now.
+Vapes, edibles, and other non-smoking forms of consumption are more discreet.
+Just be aware of the law, use your best judgment, and take advantage of Uber, Lyft, or another form of public transportation when high.
+Here's the good news—cannabis dispensaries are everywhere these days.
+Technically, none are allowed on the Strip, but a few are within easy walking or driving distance.
+So look over the following suggestions and get familiar with the best places to legally buy weed in Las Vegas.

-The largest cannabis "superstore" in the world is only getting bigger.
-Planet 13 is in the process of expanding its sales floor to a total of 85 registers and recently added a store-within-a-store for Curaleaf's Select brand.
+Planet 13 is the largest cannabis "superstore" in the world with 85 registers and a store-within-a-store for Curaleaf's Select brand.
 Does it really look like a Target for weed?
 Not really, but it's got a lot of fun extras, including a touch-sensitive LED floor and regular shows by flying orbs.
 It's also within easy walking distance of the Strip.
 Best sellers include Mike Tyson's Tyson Ranch and Reina by Latina ganjaprenuer Priscilla Vilchis.
-The place seems destined for an on-site consumption lounge once the legalities are sorted out, but for now, you can grab a bite at Trece, a cafe and bar that despite popular misconception, does not serve infusions.
-Planet 13 also operates Medizen in the Southwest Valley—a smaller, boutique spot that recently reopened with a fresh renovation and a mural honoring Vegas icons behind the cash registers.
-A second Planet 13 superstore is opening soon in California near Disneyland.
+The place seems destined for an on-site consumption lounge once the legalities are sorted out, but for now, you can grab a bite at Trece, a cafe and bar that (sorry) doesn't serve infusions but has a great weekend brunch.
+Planet 13 also operates Medizen in the Southwest Valley—a smaller, boutique spot that has a mural honoring Vegas icons behind the cash registers.
+A second Planet 13 superstore is now open in California near Disneyland.
 It's a small world after all.

-How to order: Visit in person (with late-night hours available) or take advantage of curbside pickup or delivery.
+How to order: Visit in person around the clock or take advantage of curbside pickup or delivery from 9 am to midnight.

 Reef has six locations throughout Nevada and Arizona, but the flagship dispensary (across the street from Planet 13, actually) makes the biggest impression.
 The operation hosts sales and cultivation within the same warehouse-like space west of the Strip—and don't be surprised if you get a whiff of the good stuff when driving by.
 Reef is owned by Tryke, a cannabis company best known for producing Wiz Khalifa's Khalifa Kush (or as regulars call it, "KK"), which the rapper originally founded as a small operation in California.
 The Exotikz collab by Berner and Jungle Boys is also popular.
 While some dispensaries are stiff and sterile, Reef has a loose vibe with social budtenders and a mix of reggae and hip-hop on the sound system.

-How to order: Visit 24/7 or order online.
+How to order: Visit 24/7 or order online with 10% off your first purchase.

-NuWu is close to Downtown attractions like the Fremont Street Experience and Neon Museum—and best known for having a drive-thru window.
-Since the Paiute-owned operation is on tribal land, it was able to legally open the first public consumption lounge (or "tasting room") in Las Vegas, which unfortunately, has been temporarily closed since the onset of the pandemic.
+NuWu is close to Downtown attractions like the Fremont Street Experience and Neon Museum—and was the first Vegas dispensary to have a drive-thru window.
+Since the Paiute-owned operation is on tribal land, it was also able to legally open the first public consumption lounge (or "tasting room"), which is back open after temporarily closing during the pandemic.
 Not having to pay Nevada's 10% sales tax on cannabis is another perk.
-The store itself is huge with at least 900 products from more than 150 brands.
+The store itself is huge, with at least 1,100 products from more than 200 brands.
 A second, smaller, less-fancy version of NuWu is in the Northwest corner of the valley next to the Las Vegas Paiute Golf Resort—and your best bet for picking up stash while on a road trip to Mt.
 Charleston.

-The Source+ (formerly The+Source if you're keeping track) has two locations in the Las Vegas Valley and a third up north in Reno.
-A fourth location is in the works for North Las Vegas.
-The Source+ sells more than 30 different strains of cannabis and a variety of concentrates, edibles, and other products.
+The Source+ (formerly The+Source if you're keeping track) has three locations in the Las Vegas Valley and a fourth up north in Reno.
+The Source+ sells more than 80 different strains of cannabis and a variety of concentrates, edibles, and other items in three of its own product lines.
 The Happy Camper, part of the in-house CAMP brand, is the first solventless cannabis cartridge in Nevada, using only pressure and heat to create a cleaner rosin.
-The Source+ recently celebrated its fifth anniversary and is known for championing cannabis for medical use with "higher education" seminars and a customer-friendly rewards program.
+The Source+ recently celebrated its sixth anniversary and is known for championing cannabis for medical use with "higher education" seminars and a customer-friendly rewards program.

 How to order: Visit in person, order online, or arrange next-day delivery via Blackbird.

 Nevada Wellness Center is a thriving Black-owned business that champions a diverse top-to-bottom workforce, from the advisory board to the budtenders behind the counter.
-In addition to popular strains like Garlic Sherbet and Ghost Train Haze, N.W.C. sells a lot of cannabis-related merchandise, including clothing, hats, and smoking paraphernalia (on display in tall glass cases).
-The dispensary suspended in-store sales during the pandemic, but still offers 24/7 curbside pickup from a walk-up window.
+In addition to more than a hundred strains, including popular favorites like Garlic Sherbet and Ghost Train Haze, N.W.C. sells a lot of cannabis-related merchandise, including clothing, hats, and smoking paraphernalia (on display in tall glass cases).
+The dispensary suspended in-store sales during the pandemic, but is once again welcoming customers 24/7 and continues to offer curbside pickup from a walk-up window.
+Check daily for a revolving lineup of discounts.

-How to order: Place an order online for pickup.
+How to order: Save time by placing an order online for pickup.

-Essence claims to be the only cannabis dispensary on the Strip, although technically the Las Vegas Boulevard location is just outside the official boundary on the north end.
-However, it's still within easy walking distance to resorts like The Strat, Sahara, and soon-to-open Resorts World.
-Inside, the store is super-sleek, offering a wide selection of products including more than 50 strains of flower and pre-rolls, edibles (cookies, chocolates, gummies, infused-drinks), vape pens, concentrates, and topicals.
+Essence has five dispensaries throughout the Las Vegas Valley under parent company Green Thumb, including Rise in Henderson and its "Strip" location (technically just outside the official boundary on Sahara), which was recently rebranded as a bright-blue Cookies outlet in partnership with rapper Berner.
+It's where you'll find popular strains like London Pound Cake 75, Gary Payton, and Cereal Milk.
+The other dispensaries are more reserved with a sleek Apple store-like image and a wide selection of products, including more than 50 strains of flower and prerolls, edibles (cookies, chocolates, gummies, infused-drinks), vape pens, concentrates, and topicals.
 Check out their daily deals and discount calendar—and sign up for text alerts to save even more green.
 Unlike some dispensaries, the online menu is regularly updated to reflect what's actually in stock.
-Essence has four additional locations through the Las Vegas Valley, including Henderon.

 How to order: Browse the menu of each location online and if preferred, arrange roll-thru pickup or delivery.

-Located at 420 E. Sahara (really), Sahara Wellness is a women-owned dispensary that focuses on the health benefits of cannabis with a warm, inviting environment adorned in wood with stone accents and a water wall.
+Located at 420 E. Sahara, Sahara Wellness is a women-owned dispensary that focuses on the health benefits of cannabis with a warm, inviting environment adorned in wood with stone accents and a water wall.
 The earth tones and tranquil artwork make it feel like more of a spa than a dispensary, and the service aims to provide a balance of mind, body, and spirit.
-There are plenty of places to shop if you’re just trying to get high, but Sahara Wellness tries to be a place for healing, and has an exceptional reputation within the medical marijuana community.
-Pop-up educational events have continued with social distancing guidelines in place.
+There are plenty of places to shop if you’re just trying to get high, but Sahara Wellness tries to be a place for healing, and has an exceptional reputation within the medical cannabis community.

 How to order: Order online for pickup/delivery or visit 24/7.

 If you can't wait to shop for weed after flying into Las Vegas, you'll love The Grove.
-The dispensary is near McCarran International Airport, making it an easy and convenient stop, and while it no longer operates 24/7, it still has late-night hours until 3 am on weekends.
+The dispensary is near Harry Reid International Airport, making it an easy and convenient stop with doors open round the clock.
 It's also a quick walk from the new Virgin Hotels property, Serene boutique resort, and the Fruit Loop mini-district for LGBTQ nightlife.
 A second, smaller location is the best place for scoring legal weed in Pahrump.
 The Grove cultivates its own crop and is an exclusive carrier of the Kannabis brand.

 How to order: The Grove is open for walk-ins, same-day delivery and expedited pickup.